paulfioravanti/dotfiles/README.md

 $ rcup
 ```

-Once intial setup has been run, the `.rcrc` config file for `rcup` will have
+Once initial setup has been run, the `.rcrc` config file for `rcup` will have
 been created that contains the exclusions, so only `$ rcup` will need to be run
 in the future (unless more files to be excluded from being symlinked are added).